AlexandreDecan/sismic/docs/execution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As another example, if you are interested in considering that internal event should not have priority over external event, it is sufficient to override the :py:meth:`~pyss.simulator.Simulator.send` method:
+As another example, if you are interested in considering that internal event should not have priority over external event, it is sufficient to override the :py:meth:`~sismic.simulator.Simulator.send` method:

 .. code:: python